 This form is usually used when a parent cannot care for their child for a short time due to an emergency.
-The chosen adult can make school and medical decisions for the child while the emergency is happening.
+The chosen adult can make school and medical decisions for the child while an emergency is happening.
 The parent does not lose any parental rights.
-This form is valid for 12 months from the date it is signed and notarized, and it can be renewed.
-A separate form must be completed for each child.
+This form is valid for 12 months from the triggering event, and it can be renewed.
+Only one parent needs to sign this form, unless there is a court decision on shared custody.